 As a refresher, the value of quieting your mind is that you are consciously (even if it’s for a short while) redirecting energy away from negative thoughts or beliefs that are not serving you.
-When you withdraw your focus and energy from negative thoughts, you immediately shift into a more positive, higher energy field.
-When you stop thought, you stop negative thought, and your energy frequency naturally rises.
+When you withdraw your focus and energy from negative thoughts, you immediately shift into a more positive, higher energy field. website host information When you stop thought, you stop negative thought, and your energy frequency naturally rises.

 This has beneficial effects on both the body (lower blood pressure, deeper breathing, relaxation of muscles, healing in cells, lower anxiety levels) and the mind (increased clarity, focus, and concentration, as well as better sleep and improved mood).

 So how do you get to a place of non-thought??
 And once you’re there, how do you maintain it?
 This is something the yogis of thousands of years ago struggled with, and out of which the knowledge of mantras was slowly developed.